louisvarley/mbiiez/README.md

-## Latest News
+## Latest News for Ubuntu 22.04

 Since the latest version of Ubuntu 22.04, there has been many conflicts with Python2/3 and dotnet not supporting sdk 3.1.
+I have provided a working solution by reverting to the previous way to update with dotnet.
-I have made a small temporary changes to get this working.
+You may need to run the update.sh option 3 several times to get all the updates.
+On certain vps like mine it hangs alot but others I have tried works fine.

-## Update (Requires Ubuntu Server 22.04)/ Changelog
+## Update (Requires Ubuntu Server 20.04+)/ Changelog

 1. Fixed a symlink error in the install.sh where it confused the mbiided engine causing it not to load.
 We don't use linuxjampded so we don't need to symlink it with ln -s /opt/openjk /root/.ja
 2. New install.sh with a menu on a brand new fresh install with no /opt/openjk/MBII folder.
 Old install.sh now removed